-New evidence suggests that pelvic adhesions are present in more than a third of women with a history of previous c-section and that the adhesions are associated with chronic pelvic pain.
+New evidence suggests that pelvic adhesions are present in more than a third of women with a history of previous c-sections and that the adhesions are associated with chronic pelvic pain.
 “Prevalence of pelvic adhesions on ultrasound examination in women with a history of Caesarean section,” published in the July issue of Ultrasound in Obstetrics & Gynecology, examined 308 women with a history of C-section.

-The results points to a high rate of adhesion formation by ultrasound in women with a previous C-section.
+The results point to a high rate of adhesion formation by ultrasound in women with a previous C-section.
 Adhesions in the vesico-uterine pouch were the most common in these women.
 Based on the data, the authors concluded that the likelihood of adhesions increases with each abdominal surgery, including multiple C-sections, and incision site infections.

-It’s encouraging to see this type of research about the after effects of c-section.
+It’s encouraging to see this type of research about the after-effects of c-section.
 Our therapists have treated many women for c-section adhesions, helping them overcome pain and/or secondary infertility.
 They evaluate the uterus and pelvic and abdominal structures for areas of tension or restricted mobility, paying particular attention to the areas around incisions.
-The therapists then use a protocol of manual techniques to decrease the adhesions, helping women experiencing post c-section problems return to pain-free, functional lives.
+The therapists then use a protocol of manual techniques to decrease the adhesions, helping women experiencing post-c-section problems return to pain-free, functional lives.

 Learn more about:

 If you’d like a free consult, please take 20 minutes and fill out this form and we can determine if therapy would be a good fit for you.